restorecommerce/chassis-srv/README.md

 ### Offset Store

-This stores the offset values for each Kafka topic within each microservice at a fixed interval to Redis.
+This stores the offset values for each Kafka topic within each microservice at a fixed interval to a [Redis](https://redis.io/) database.
 Such intervals are configurable through the `offsetStoreInterval` configuration value.
 The offset values are stored with key `{kafka:clientId}:{topicName}`.
 In case of a service failure, a microservice can then read the last offset it stored before crashing and thus consume all pending messages since that moment.
 This feature can be disabled if the `latestOffset` configuration value is set to `true` - in this case, the service subscribes to the latest topic offset value upon system restart.